athmangude/paperkit/Issues/pre-release-issues.md

 ## Status: All Issues Closed ✅

-**Last Updated:** All open issues have been resolved and implemented.
+**Last Updated:** All issues have been resolved and implemented.
+Component documentation has been updated to accurately reflect required properties.
 Font icons have been integrated throughout the project using react-icons.

 ## List of issues